The History & Future of Voting Rights & Access for Indigenous Peoples

 Indigenous peoples are a diverse group, so it stands to reason that the obstacles in their ways would be varied as well.
-The Native American Rights Fund published a comprehensive study this June on Native Americans’ political participation.
+The Native American Rights Fund published a comprehensive study on Native Americans’ political participation.

 You can check out NARF’s terrific summary of what’s inhibiting the Native vote at each stage.
 Many of the hurdles stem from: